pblaney/pcawgAdditiveVariance/README.md

 This repository consist of code relevant for additive variance analysis performed on PCAWG mutations.

-Citation: Kumar S, Warrell J, Li S, McGillivray PD, Meyerson W, Salichos L, Harmanci A, Martinez-Fundichely A, Chan CWY, Nielsen MM, Lochovsky L, Zhang Y, Li X, Lou S, Pedersen JS, Herrmann C, Getz G, Khurana E, Gerstein MB.
-Passenger Mutations in More Than 2,500 Cancer Genomes: Overall Molecular Functional Impact and Consequences.
-Cell.
-2020 Mar 5;180(5):915-927.e16. doi: 10.1016/j.cell.2020.01.032.
-Epub 2020 Feb 20.
-PMID: 32084333; PMCID: PMC7210002.

 ## Package Update
 pcawgAdditiveVariance can now fully accommodate multi-threaded execution.

-All original code and documents for the pcawgAdditiveVariance R package were developed by [Gerstein Lab](https://github.com/gersteinlab/pcawgAdditiveVariance) and the updates outlined in this README were incorporated by [Patrick Blaney](https://github.com/pblaney/pcawgAdditiveVariance)
+All original code and documents for the pcawgAdditiveVariance suite of MATLAB scripts were developed by [Gerstein Lab](https://github.com/gersteinlab/pcawgAdditiveVariance) and the updates outlined in this README were incorporated by [Patrick Blaney](https://github.com/pblaney/pcawgAdditiveVariance)